Neck and back injuries

 - Sport injuries to the neck or back

 - Neck and back problems due to aging

 If your neck or back condition makes it difficult to get through your day, we recommend talking with one of our spine specialists.
-Our orthopedic doctors and physical therapists can perform an initial evaluation to determine the best course of treatment for your neck or back condition.
+Our spine physical therapists and spine experts will perform an initial evaluation to determine the best course of treatment for your neck or back condition.
 In most cases, patients who get care for neck and back conditions earlier have an easier recovery.

 When you come in for your appointment, we’ll start with a physical exam.
 We’ll check your neck or back for tenderness, stiffness and pain, as well as talk with you about your symptoms and any recent changes to your lifestyle.

 If more information is needed after your physical exam, we might use imaging to take a closer look at the affected area.

 No matter the complexity of your neck or back condition, the expert team of spine specialists at TRIA can help.
 We offer comprehensive